CheryX/mmusielik.xyz/_posts/2022-10-22-discord-slideshow.md

 ### Doing JavaScript

-I won't attempt to make my own RPC framework just to troll some people online, so I will use an npm package [discord-rich-presence 0.0.8](https://www.npmjs.com/package/discord-rich-presence).
+I won't attempt to make my own RPC framework just to troll some people online, so I will use a npm package [discord-rich-presence 0.0.8](https://www.npmjs.com/package/discord-rich-presence).

 Create a new Node.js project and install the package **discord-rich-presence** using `npm i discord-rich-presence`.
-Inside the `index.js` file we are going to create 2 const arrays: one with the text, one with the asset names.
+Inside the `index.js` file we are going to create 2 const arrays: one with the text, one with the assets' names.

 ```js
 //PS: Try to keep the amount of lines even